In the UK, trade secrets are protected by:

 The claimant must prove one or more of the following, in circumstances constituting a breach of confidence in confidential information:

-Under the new statutory regime imposed by the Directive/Regulation, for information to qualify as a trade secret, it must have been subject to “reasonable steps under the circumstances” to keep it secret (Regulation 2(1)).
-As yet, there have been no cases under the statutory regime in the UK to provide clarity on the interpretation or practical consequences of this new requirement.
+Under the statutory regime imposed by the Directive/Regulation, for information to qualify as a trade secret, it must have been subject to “reasonable steps under the circumstances” to keep it secret (Regulation 2(1)).
+As yet, the cases decided since the statutory regime in the UK came into force have not considered the interpretation or practical consequences of this new requirement in any detail.

 It is expected that what constitutes “reasonable steps” in any given case will depend on, among other things, the type of information, its value, how that information is required to be used in the day-to-day operation of an undertaking’s business, and the ordinary practices in the industry sector in which the undertaking operates.